3C 454.3

 3C 454.3 is a blazar (a type of quasar with a jet oriented toward Earth) located away from the galactic plane.
-It is one of the brightest gamma ray sources in the sky, and is one of the most luminous astronomical object ever observed, with a maximum absolute magnitude of -31.4.
+It is one of the brightest gamma ray sources in the sky, and is one of the most luminous astronomical objects ever observed, with a maximum absolute magnitude of -31.4.
 It has the brightest blazar gamma ray flare recorded, twice as bright as the Vela Pulsar in the Milky Way galaxy.
 It also flares at radio and visible wavelengths – in red light, the blazar brightened by more than 2.5 times to magnitude 13.7 – and it is very bright at high radio frequencies.

 It appears in Pegasus, near Alpha Pegasi (Markab).
 It has been known to occasionally outburst, brightening to a peak apparent magnitude of 13.4 in June 2014.

 It is possible that a binary supermassive black hole might lie in the center of 3C 454.3 based on observations.
 Additionally, it has a bright radio core and radio jet described as one-sided, with its jet components moving in superluminal motion.
 An arc-structure has also been detected on parsec-scales around the region of its core.